 A study carried out and published in the Pain Research and Treatment Journal found that aromatherapy had a more positive impact than placebos and other controlled treatments in the treatment of pain.
 This is especially true for pain associated with gynaecological and obstetrical issues.

 Menstrual pain specifically is extremely common and affects between 25-97% of people worldwide.
-It may even impair the ability to function and I personally have been bedridden for days.
-Aromatherapy has greatly helped me combat menstrual pain, and even back pain!
+It can completely impair my ability to function!
+But aromatherapy has helped me combat menstrual pain, and even back pain!

 I had a personal mix created by Olivia during a particularly bad period earlier this year.
 I’ve since refilled mine with my own blend and it continues to work wonders!